Sortix cross-volatile manual

 - Include

 - Include the specified configuration file(s).
-Multiple pathnames may be specified and each pathname may contain glob(7) wildcards and, for user configurations, shell-like ‘~’ references to user home directories.
+Multiple pathnames may be specified and each pathname may contain glob(7) wildcards, tokens as described in the TOKENS section, environment variables as described in the ENVIRONMENT VARIABLES section and, for user configurations, shell-like ‘~’ references to user home directories.
 Wildcards will be expanded and processed in lexical order.
 Files without absolute paths are assumed to be in ~/.ssh if included in a user configuration file or /etc/ssh if included from the system configuration file.
 Include directive may appear inside a Match or Host block to perform conditional inclusion.

 - IPQoS